 The Debris-Flow Hazard Special Study Zone maps show areas where site-specific studies addressing debris-flow hazards are recommended prior to development.
 These maps are at a scale of 1:24,000 and are designed to show potential hazard areas for planning purposes only.
-It is recommended that debris-flow hazards be evaluated and, if necessary, hazard reduction recommended in site-specific measures engineering geologic reports submitted by the developer prior to planning commission approval for all construction in the debris-flow hazard special study zone.
-Because of the relatively small scale of the maps, the possibility exists that some small hazard areas are not shown: studies are therefore recommended for critical facilities even outside the debris-flow special study zones.
+It is recommended that debris-flow hazards be evaluated and, if necessary, hazard reduction measures recommended in site-specific engineering geologic reports submitted by the developer prior to planning commission approval for all construction in the debris-flow hazard special study zone.
+Because of the relatively small scale of the maps, the possibility exists that some small hazard areas are not shown; studies are therefore recommended for critical facilities even outside the debris-flow special study zones.
 The importance in terms of life-safety of such structures merits this precaution, and studies need only consider the hazard and either confirm that it does not exist or perform the necessary study if a potential hazard is found.

-The scope of investigation for site-specific reports evaluating debris-flow hazards for proposed development should include: 1) an analysis of the drainage basin's potential to produce debris flows based on the presence of and colluvium-filled slope debris slides concavities, and an estimate of the largest probable volumes likely to be produced during a single event; 2) an analysis of the stream channel to determine if the channel will supply additional debris, impede flow, or contain debris flows in the area of the proposed development; 3) an analysis of man-made structures upstream that may divert or deflect debris flows; and 4) recommendations concerning any channel improvements, flow modification and catchment structures, direct protection structures, or floodproofing measures, if necessary, to help protect the proposed development.
+The scope of investigation for site-specific reports evaluating debris-flow hazards for proposed development should include: 1) an analysis of the drainage basin's potential to produce debris flows based on the presence of debris slides and colluvium-filled slope concavities, and an estimate of the largest probable volumes likely to be produced during a single event; 2) an analysis of the stream channel to determine if the channel will supply additional debris, impede flow, or contain debris flows in the area of the proposed development; 3) an analysis of man-made structures upstream that may divert or deflect debris flows; and 4) recommendations concerning any channel improvements, flow modification and catchment structures, direct protection structures, or floodproofing measures, if necessary, to help protect the proposed development.

-For critical facilities within the debris-flow hazard special study zone, the storage capacity of any debris basins upstream from the site to reduce the debris-flow hazard must be evaluated.
-The quality of debris-basin maintenance should also be addressed.
-Wieczorek and others (1983), Pack (1985), and Keaton and others (1988) identified factors to be considered when evaluating debris-flow hazards, and these references should be consulted when conducting site investigations.
+For critical facilities within debris-flow hazard special study zone, the storage capacity of any debris basins upstream from the site to reduce the debris-flow hazard must be The quality of debris-basin evaluated maintenance should also be addressed.
+The U.S. Army Corps of Engineers (1988) has evaluated the adequacy of many of the central Davis County basins to contain the 100-year debris-flow event volumes, but Davis County is challenging the methodology used in determining what those 100-year event volumes should be (Williams and others, 1988).
+Wieczorek and others (1983), Pack (1985), and Keaton and others (1988) identified factors to be considered when evaluating debris-flow hazards, and references should be consulted when conducting site investigations.
 When site-specific reports are submitted, they should be reviewed by the county and, once approved, forwarded to the planning commission along with review comments so that the planning commission has sufficient information to make decisions regarding the proposed development.